-- You must not purposely engage in activity that may deprive an authorised user access to a SharePoint resource. - You must not attempt to access content for which you do not have permission. - You must not circumvent SharePoint security measures. - All staff must maintain the supported infrastructure setup by filing the documents via Adding Properties or via the Details menu and not creating folders within folders. - Site owners are responsible for managing the use of SharePoint in their area and are accountable for their actions. - Site owners are responsible for the custody or operation of their SharePoint sites and are responsible for proper authorisation of user access. - Data used in SharePoint must be kept confidential and secure by the user. - You must ensure that permissions to document libraries are appropriately set and maintained to ensure the security of information. - Site owners should review the permissions set on their sites at least annually to ensure unauthorised staff do not have access. - You must ensure that private or personal documents are secured to ensure the security of information. - Data can be shared with external people/organisations using for example the 'External sharing' SharePoint site.
+- You must not purposely engage in activity that may deprive an authorised user access to a SharePoint resource. - You must not attempt to access content for which you have no legitimate business need. - You must not circumvent SharePoint security measures. - All staff must maintain the supported infrastructure setup by filing documents via Adding Properties or via the Details menu and not creating folders within folders. - Site owners are responsible for managing the use of SharePoint in their area and are accountable for their actions. - Site owners are responsible for the custody or operation of their SharePoint sites and are responsible for proper authorisation of user access. - Confidential or potentially sensitive data stored on SharePoint must be kept confidential and secure by the user.

+- You must ensure that permissions to document libraries are appropriately set and maintained to ensure the security of information. - Site owners should review the permissions set on their sites at least annually. - You must ensure that private or personal documents are secured to ensure the security of information. - Data can be shared with external people/organisations using the 'External sharing' SharePoint site where there is a justified business need.
 All documents shared must be removed once the need to share has expired.
 Any special category data shared in this way must be done with the appropriate set up of SharePoint permissions to ensure the security of that data.